yellowmessenger/documentation/docs/platform_concepts/studio/train/intents.md

 - Report for **utterances across intents/faqs** highlights similar utterances across the flows, it will recommend you to change any one utterance of the similar pair including clashes due to entity featurisation.
 :::

-### 5.2 Resolve Clashes Among Utterances
+### 5.2 Resolve clashes among utterances

 Utterance reports sent to your mail ID are used to evaluate how well your bot utterances are designed.
 You can learn how 'similar' your utterances are within an intent and if there are any intents common in between the flows.

 :::note
-It is recommended to generate an utterance report after initial NLU setup and regularly at least once a month.
+It is recommended to generate an utterance report after initial Train setup and regularly at least once a month.
 :::

-#### 5.2.1 Conflicts Within Intents and FAQ's
+#### 5.2.1 Conflicts within intents and FAQ's

 This report will point to the relationship between the two utterances as a conflict if they have a high similarity.
 It is a comparison between utterances of the same intents.